• Skip to primary navigation

 Gnocchi being lifted out of a saucepan

-• It's important to keep in mind that it may be necessary to adjust the amount of flour that you use.
-A good indication that extra flour needs to be added is that if the dough sticks to your hands.
+It's important to keep in mind that it may be necessary to adjust the amount of flour that you use.
+If the dough is sticking to your hands - extra flour is needed!

-• Adding groves to the gnocchi helps them look more authentic, but isn't necessary.
+Adding grooves to the homemade gnocchi helps them look more authentic, but isn't a requirement.
+They taste the same without grooves!

 Gnocchi with a cheesy vegan sauce

-The great thing about gnocchi is that they're very freezer-friendly, just like homemade vegan wontons.
-To freeze, lay out uncooked gnocchi on a baking tray lined with parchment paper and place in the freezer for 2-3 hours.
-Then, transfer them to ziplock bags and freeze for up to 3 months.
+The great thing about gnocchi is that they're very freezer-friendly, making them great for vegan meal prep.
+To freeze, lay out uncooked gnocchi on a baking sheet lined with parchment paper and place it in the freezer for 2-3 hours.
+Then, transfer them to freezer bags and freeze for up to 3 months.

 Crispy gnocchi on a plate